Sir George Osborn, 4th Baronet: Later career

-He was made Colonel of the 40th Regiment of Foot from 1786 to his death.
+Osborn was made colonel of the 40th Regiment of Foot from 1786 to his death.
 He died on 29 June 1818.
 He had married twice; firstly in April 1771 to Elizabeth, the daughter and coheiress of John Bannister, with whom he had a son John and secondly in August 1788 to Lady Heneage Finch, the daughter of Daniel, 8th Earl of Winchilsea, no issue.
 Lady Heneage was recorded among the ladies who carried Queen Charlotte's trains at the 1761 coronation.
 He was succeeded by his son John.